 Section 16(a) of the Exchange Act requires our officers and directors, and any persons owning more than ten percent of EnerSys common stock, to file reports of ownership and changes in ownership with the SEC and NYSE.
 Persons filing such reports are required by SEC regulation to furnish EnerSys with copies of all such reports filed with the SEC.
-Based solely on our review of any copies of such reports received by it, and on written representations from our existing directors and executive officers that no additional annual statements of beneficial ownership were required to be filed by such persons, we believe that all such statements were timely filed in fiscal year 2011 with the exception of a Form 4 for Mr. Schmidtlein, reporting the sale of Convertible Notes.
-The delay was due to administrative oversight.
+Based solely on our review of any copies of such reports received by it, and on written representations from our existing directors and executive officers that no additional annual statements of beneficial ownership were required to be filed by such persons, we believe that all such statements were timely filed in fiscal year 2012.